smendoncabruna/awesome-quantum-computing/README.md

 ## Content in other languages

-- [Quantum Computing in Portuguese](https://github.com/smendoncabruna/ComputacaoQuantica) - A repository with curated content on Quantum Computing in Portuguese.
+- [Quantum Computing in Portuguese](https://github.com/smendoncabruna/ComputacaoQuantica) - Repository with curated content on Quantum Computing in Portuguese.

 ## License